DinidiGallage/JobScope/README.md

 ## Getting Started

 To get started with JobScope, simply [sign up](#) for an account as an employer or job seeker.
 Once registered, you can start exploring job listings, applying for jobs, and managing your profile right away.

-## Feedback

-We value your feedback!
-If you have any questions, comments, or suggestions regarding **JobScope**, please don't hesitate to [contact us](#).
-Your input helps us continuously improve the platform to better serve your needs.